2023 Solar Incentives Guide for Falmouth, ME - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, equipment, labor and accessories — although the percentage may range from 26-30%, depending on the installation date of your solar system.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although that amount may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the claim amount.

-More information about the new Inflation Reduction Act can be found here.
-Your local Falmouth solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Falmouth solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives